 A simple example

 Let’s see how this works in practice with a simple example.
 Suppose we are building a classifier that says whether a text is about sports or not.
-Our training set has 5 sentences:
+Our training data has 5 sentences:

 |“A great game”||Sports|